Roniakia/comeon-test-assignment/README.md

 with readable messages, but it's a test assignment with different things to do so I just omitted this rule
 - It would be nice to add debounce for search input
+- Store API host in ENV and create Provider for configuration